Google Pixel 9 review: Do you even need a Pro phone?

 (Image credit: Derrek Lee / Android Central)

 Lastly, I've been quite impressed with the battery life so far.
 The phone easily lasts me until the end of the day, and I get around seven or eight hours of screen time, which is pretty good.
-Google claims 24+ battery life and even longer with Energy Saver (since that's kind of how it works), and while I haven't gotten more than a day of battery life, I imagine it will vary based on your use.
+Google claims 24+ battery life and even longer with Energy Saver (since that's kind of how it works), and while I haven't gotten more than a day of battery life, I imagine it will vary based on your usage.

-Google Pixel 9: New AI features
+Google Pixel 9: Software and AI

 Gemini Live on the Pixel 9